-By combining historiography, sociology and development economics, this book seeks to determine the driving forces behind this tragic path.
-It refers to the background contexts and themes in relation to how this unique history took place: pre-colonial Africa, the Atlantic slave trade, colonization and colonialism, forced labor and domestic slavery, the secret societies of the forest, Marcus Garvey and the Back to Africa movement, Pan-Africanism, the “États faillis” (failed states) and their reconstruction.
-This work endeavors to identify the common thread within a set of sometimes contradictory or antagonistic presentations and interpretations: Liberia’s unique history has given rise to veritable wars of narration.
+By combining historiography, sociology and development economics, this book seeks to determine what were the springs of this tragic trajectory.
+It refers to the contexts and themes in which this unique history is inscribed: pre-colonial Africa, the Atlantic slave trade, colonization and colonialism, forced labor and domestic slavery, secret forest societies, Marcus Garvey and the “Back to Africa” movement, Pan-Africanism, “failed states” and their reconstruction … The book attempts to identify a common thread within a set of presentations and interpretations that are sometimes contradictory or antagonistic: Liberia’s singular history has given rise to veritable wars of storytelling.

 Liberia